isabella232/headless-server-tutorial/headless-server-rss-feed/README.md

 ## Prerequisites

-- Make sure that you have Node.js installed (this tutorial was developed with node 12.16).
+- Make sure that you have Node.js installed (this tutorial was developed with Node.js 12.16).
 - Make sure that you have npm installed.
 - Make sure that you have access to a CoreMedia system which includes a headless server.